Jat0205/QUB-IT/README.md

 - Connect a 9 V battery and use the switch to turn on the toy. (the reset button can also be used to reset the game). <br>
 - Enjoy Qub-it!<br>

-Please note: there are multiple ino files to test individual functions and debug your PCB, such as LCD.ino, MEASURE_IT.ino, ROT_ENC.ino, STATE_TRANSITION.ino, audio.ino, and photodiode.ino.
+Please note: there are multiple ino files to test individual functions and debug your PCB, such as LCD.ino, MEASURE_IT.ino, ROT_ENC.ino, STATE_TRANSITION.ino, audio_test.ino, and photodiode.ino.
 Each file tests an individual function.<br>